Alkaline earth metal: Discovery

 The calcium compounds calcite and lime have been known and used since prehistoric times.
 The same is true for the beryllium compounds beryl and emerald.
 The other compounds of the alkaline earth metals were discovered starting in the early 15th century.
 The magnesium compound magnesium sulfate was first discovered in 1618 by a farmer at Epsom in England.
 Strontium carbonate was discovered in minerals in the Scottish village of Strontian in 1790.
 The last element is the least abundant: radioactive radium, which was extracted from uraninite in 1898.

 All elements except beryllium were isolated by electrolysis of molten compounds.
 Magnesium, calcium, and strontium were first produced by Humphry Davy in 1808, whereas beryllium was independently isolated by Friedrich Wöhler and Antoine Bussy in 1828 by reacting beryllium compounds with potassium.
 In 1910, radium was isolated as a pure metal by Curie and André-Louis Debierne also by electrolysis.

 Beryllium

 Beryl, a mineral that contains beryllium, has been known since the time of the Ptolemaic Kingdom in Egypt.
-Although it was originally thought that beryl was an aluminium silicate, beryl was later found to contain a then-unknown element when, in 1797, Louis-Nicolas Vauquelin dissolved aluminium hydroxide from beryl in an alkali.
+Although it was originally thought that beryl was an aluminum silicate, beryl was later found to contain a then-unknown element when, in 1797, Louis-Nicolas Vauquelin dissolved aluminum hydroxide from beryl in an alkali.
 In 1828, Friedrich Wöhler and Antoine Bussy independently isolated this new element, beryllium, by the same method, which involved a reaction of beryllium chloride with metallic potassium; this reaction was not able to produce large ingots of beryllium.
 It was not until 1898, when Paul Lebeau performed an electrolysis of a mixture of beryllium fluoride and sodium fluoride, that large pure samples of beryllium were produced.